Click the pic on the right to DUNK the JUNK

 Min 550 – max 650 calories; less than 10g saturated fat, less than or equal to 640 mg sodium, ZERO grams of trans fat

 BOTTOM LINE: Everyone needs more fruits and veggies.
 Apples, bananas, carrots, dates, figs, green beans, peppers, oranges, pears, raisins, raspberries, cherry tomatoes.
 Try to use these for snacks.
 Use low fat yogurt, low fat ranch, hummus, or guacamole as dips.
 If you choose grains or proteins, try to limit to 10o calorie packages with whole grain ingredients.
 Here are 100 more ideas!!

 The best nutrition for newborns is breastmilk.
 No formula is perfectly suited to each baby like mother’s milk.
 Breastmilk is free and always ready to serve, even if the power goes out or when you are on the go.
 It is never contaminated by beetles or melamine.
+Best of all, breastmilk provides lifelong protection from illness and disease.
 Read More

 CSA projects allow you to buy local, seasonal food directly from a farmer.
 You purchase a “share” or membership which provides you with a weekly box of seasonal vegetables and other farm products through the farming season.